qchenevier/MBA_memoire/doc/reaction_organization.md

 The Speed of Supply Chain Orchestration: End-to-end visibility and ERP deployments have allowed companies to be more efficient.
 And, coupled with outsourcing of non-core activities to a network of partners, this has allowed companies to optimize their supply chains.
 In industries marked by fast changes in technology functionality, competitive advantage lies not in just announcing new products (first-mover advantage) but in ensuring the availability of new products on a global basis to capture the fast-mover advantage [@Bharadwaj2013].

+**Staff on Demand:** In any information-enabled business a large internal staff seems increasingly unnecessary, counterproductive and expensive [@VanGeest2014].

 Platforms are the future systems of engagement: A platform is a foundational technology or service that is used beyond a single firm and is subject to network effects.
 Platforms provide connectivity, expand variety, match different users with each other (i.e., suppliers and consumers), and set prices within the market.
 Executives must shift from thinking about value chains to value networks.
 Subject to network effects, size is important for platforms.
 But scale is not the only deciding factor: VRIN resources will still determine competitive advantage and will drive users toward one network rather than another.
 If a firm does not have a VRIN role for production, search, or delivery within the platform ecosystem, it will not have a sustainable competitive advantage.
 And if the platform ecosystem itself is not VRIN, then another platform will dominate [@Gimpel2012].

 Digital platforms will become the gateways (and bottlenecks) to the market [@Gimpel2012].